A Method To Characterize the Wide-Angle Point Spread Function of Astronomical Images: Caveats

 (a) The subtraction of external light relies on the {assumption that bright sources are not too closely spaced}.
 Although this assumption works for Dragonfly in a crowded field like open clusters, the assumption that mutual distances {between} bright stars are much larger than the scale radius might break in very crowded fields, e.g., in globular clusters or near the Galactic center.
 Furthermore, the presence of binary stars would also affect the fitting where the normalization measured by brightness is affected by contiguous sources.
 Other tools implementing probabilistic optimization schemes, such as The Tractor (\citealt{2016ascl.soft04008L}), might be helpful to characterize the PSF in these cases.

-(b) To minimize assumptions, we only use 1st-order polynomials for our smooth background model.
+(b) To minimize assumptions, we only use first-order polynomials for our smooth background model.
 Furthermore, noise in the background is assumed to be homogeneous across the field.
-However, one can envision scenarios where these assumptions would be wrong, e.g., patterns in the background from imperfect flat-fielding, offsets in the background during coadding due to zero point uncertainties, {variability in noise due to frame coverage and/or vignetting,} and other unexplained light in the background such as Galactic cirrus, etc. The Galactic cirrus, in particular, is clearly an important source of contamination, which will need to be taken into account when significant.
+However, one can envision scenarios where these assumptions would be wrong, e.g., patterns in the background from imperfect flat fielding, offsets in the background during coadding due to zero-point uncertainties, {variability in noise due to frame coverage and/or vignetting,} and other unexplained light in the background such as Galactic cirrus, etc. The Galactic cirrus, in particular, is clearly an important source of contamination, which will need to be taken into account when significant.
 Another possible complication is spatial variability of the wide-angle PSF.
-We use a fixed PSF model in a single run assuming the PSF variation is small within the region of modeling, which might not be true at large separation.
+We use a fixed PSF model in a single run assuming the PSF variation is small within the region of modeling, which might not be true at large distances from the field center.
 While we currently restrict our modeling to scales smaller than 1\degree$\times$1\degree, in future work we will broaden our approach to encompass more comprehensive background models and variation of the wide-angle PSF.